-Pediatric cardiac nurses in the Cardiac Center at The Children's Hospital of Philadelphia offer specialized nursing care of infants, children and adults with cardiac and congenital heart disease.
+Pediatric cardiac nurses in the Cardiac Center at Children's Hospital of Philadelphia (CHOP) offer specialized nursing care of infants, children and adults with cardiac and congenital heart disease.

 Our nurses are passionate about their work, and their influence extends beyond the hospital to community initiatives and outreach.
 Pediatric cardiac nurses are highly invested in their role as patient and family educators.